Berg0162/simcline/Wahoo Kickr/README.md

 A next generation of Simclines will hopefully be based on this FTMS, when all companies embrace its open standard, however, today we still have to open our box of tricks! <br>

 # ESP32 versions available --> Work in progress!
 In week #9 of 2023 I have added ESP32 Wahoo Kickr versions for Client, Server, Bridge and a fully geared Simcline.
 These versions still need to be fully tested before they will be as reliable as the Feather nRF52840 Express versions.
-The ESP32 versions have been developed with the Adafruit ESP32 Feather V2 Development board (8MB Flash + 2 MB PSRAM - STEMMA QT).
+The ESP32 versions have been developed with the <b>Adafruit ESP32 Feather V2</b> Development board (8MB Flash + 2 MB PSRAM - STEMMA QT).
 This board has the same formfactor and is more or less pin compatible with the hitherto applied Feather nRF52840 Express development board. [see: ESP32 Feather V2 for information.](https://www.adafruit.com/product/5400)<br>
 If you are using an ESP32 board then also download the ESP32 NimBLE library, see [Arduino Installation NimBLE](https://github.com/h2zero/NimBLE-Arduino#arduino-installation)<br>

 # How to start?<br>